What is histamine intolerance?

 Having a low histamine diet can be very helpful with relieving symptoms and treatment, however for long-term healing you would need treatment from a doctor to cure the underlying reason for the intolerance.
 Histamine is derived from the amino acid histidine, which is common in many foods.

 One of the biggest histamine-forming foods is fermented foods, as the bacteria produces histamine in the fermentation process.
 For those with a histamine intolerance the first point of call is to limit (or cut out if you are very intolerant) your intake of wine, cheese, live yoghurt, kefir, kimchi, kombucha and vinegar.
 Seafood is also a histamine-forming food, including shellfish, fin fish, fresh and particularly smoked or canned seafood.

 Other histamine-forming foods include:

 - Cured, smoked or processed meats

-- All fermented products – buy a non-histamine forming probiotic here
+- All fermented products – see below for links to non-histamine forming probiotics

 - Citrus fruits